Brightspace/test-reporting-node/README.md

 ## Usage

-This library provides a reporters for many of the test execution frameworks we use, if one for your test runner framework isn't provided please [file an issue] so we can look into adding it to our set of reporters.
+This library provides reporters for many of the test execution frameworks we use.
+If one for your test runner framework isn't provided, please [file an issue] so we can look into adding it to our set of reporters.

 ### Reporters

 #### [Mocha]

 Please consult the [official documentation for Mocha] to see how to use reporters.
 Below is an example of how to add the reporter provided by this package.
 It assumes you are using the default `.mocharc.js` file for configuration.

 ```js